-Drill pipe or Drill collars can be unscrewed downhole by exploding a charge known as a string-shot (prima-cord folded up inside a piece of tubular plastic) inside a selected tool joint connection, just above the stuck point ( check also stuck pipe guide), this operation can be described as mechanical drilling pipe back off.
+Drill pipe or Drill collars can be unscrewed downhole by exploding a charge known as a string-shot (prima-cord folded up inside a piece of tubular plastic) inside a selected tool joint connection, just above the stuck pipe point ( check also free point calculation for stuck pipe), this operation can be described as mechanical drilling pipe back off.
 A connection should be selected which has been broken during the round trip (check also tripping pipe) prior to the pipe becoming stuck.
 Drill pipe back off operation is not difficult once you understand its procedure.

 The simple mechanical drilling pipe back off procedure is :